Key points about brain injury

 How serious your child's injury is

-A general practitioner (GP), ambulance paramedics or hospital staff will assess your child after a brain injury and let you know how serious the injury is.
-Health professionals usually classify traumatic brain injuries as mild, moderate or severe based on things like:
+After a brain injury, a health professional will assess your child and tell you how serious the injury is.
+Health professionals usually classify traumatic brain injuries as:

 - how long a child or young person is unconscious